 How to lip sync videos with AI using VEED Fabric 1.0

-- VEED account with Fabric 1.0 access
+- A VEED account with Fabric 1.0 access

 Step 1: Open VEED’s AI Playground and select Fabric 1.0